tumblr/colossus/docs/metrics.md

 * A MetricSender - this is the object that encodes metrics to be sent
 * A set of metric filters - These are used to select and aggregate which metrics to send

+In addition to OpenTSDB, metrics may also be logged to file.
+To use logging, change the MetricSystem to use a LoggingSender as the metrics reporter:

+{% highlight scala %}

+import akka.actor._
+import metrics._
+import scala.concurrent.duration._

+implicit val actor_system = ActorSystem()

+//create the metric system
+val metric_system = MetricSystem("/my-service")

+//create the config, providing LoggerSender as the MetricSender val metric_config = MetricReporterConfig(LoggerSender)

+//set this as the reporting for the metric system metric_system.report(metric_config)

+//get a collection
+val collection = metric_system.sharedCollection

+//proceed as normal

+{% end highlight %}